Charystag/lazyprototypes/README.md

 ## What is it meant to do ?

-To see further informations on this topic, go and see `how-it-works.md` (not written yet).
+To see further informations on this topic, go and see [how-it-works](docs/how-it-works.md).
 The informations given here will only allow you to ensure that you don't get any surprise when using this script with your project.

 ### What is the expected result ?